Director, IDEAS Center

 Tuck has held a strong commitment to diversity and inclusion during his professional career including developing conference presentations, attending national conferences on diversity and leadership, developing professional leadership seminars, and founding Brothers Building Bonds, an organization that focuses on mentorship for men of color.

 Pronouns I use: She/Her/Hers

-Mikka Hunt earned a bachelor of arts from DePauw University in Anthropology with a minor in Religious Studies.
-She has dedicated her professional career to supporting students outside of the classroom and has 10 years of experience in a variety of nonprofits from being a summer camp counselor, Americorps Vista, and Director of Youth Programs for several organizations all across multiple states.
-She has experience in developing creative curriculum for a wide range of students coming from various socioeconomic, racial, ethnic, and cultural backgrounds.
-As someone who identifies as Japanese, Caucasian, and Native American, Mikka values the complexities of shaping one’s identity.
+Mikka Hunt earned a Bachelor of Arts from DePauw University in Anthropology with a minor in Religious Studies.
+She has worked in the IDEAS Center for 2 years and has dedicated her professional career to supporting students outside of the classroom.
+Mikka has over 10 years of experience in a variety of nonprofits from being a summer camp counselor, Americorps Vista, and Director of Youth Programs for several organizations all across multiple states.
+She has experience in developing creative programming for a wide range of students coming from various socioeconomic, racial, ethnic, and cultural backgrounds.
+As someone who identifies as Japanese, Caucasian, and Native American, Mikka values the complexities and intersectionality found in one’s identity.
 She is passionate about creating a space that allows students to feel their story can be told and heard.
-It is her hope that her dedication to the IDEAS Center will develop supportive relationships with students giving them the courage to further discover their identities, find their passions, and achieve academic success on the Allegheny campus.
+It is her goal that her dedication to the IDEAS Center and its mission will guide her in developing supportive relationships with students in hopes that she can be a participant in the journey of discovering identities, finding passions, and achieving academic success on the Allegheny campus.